IBM/fabric-contract-attribute-based-access-control/README.md

 ## Step 2.
 Start the Fabric Runtime
 - First, we need to go to our IBM Blockchain Extension.
 Click on the IBM Blockchain icon in the left side of VSCode (It looks like a square).
-- Next, start your local fabric by clicking on the *three dot symbol* to the right of *LOCAL FABRIC OPS* and then *Start Fabric Runtime*.
+- Next, start your local fabric by clicking on
+  *Local Fabric* in the **FABRIC ENVIRONMENTS** pane.

-- Once the runtime is finished starting (this might take a couple of minutes), under *Local Fabric Ops* you should see *Smart Contracts* and a section for both *installed* and *instantiated*.
+- Once the runtime is finished starting (this might take a couple of minutes), under *Local Fabric* you should see *Smart Contracts* and a section for both *installed* and *instantiated*.

 ## Step 3.
 Install Contract

  Now, let's click on *+ Install* and choose the peer that is available.
 Then the extension will ask you which package to install.
-Choose *vgensupplychainnet@0.0.1.cds* which is in your root directory which you just cloned.
+Choose *gensupplychainnet@0.0.1.cds* which is in your root directory which you just cloned.

 If all goes well, you should get a notification as shown below.